Oblomov/xdpi/README.md

     make

-You will need a compiler supporting C99, and development files for Xlib, the XRANDR and Xinerama extensions, xcb, xcb-xrandr and xcb-xinerama.
+You will need a compiler supporting C99, and development files for Xlib, and the XRANDR and Xinerama extensions.

+For xcb support, you will also need the development files for xcb-xrandr, xcb-xinerama and xcb-xrm.

 If you do not have xcb or your xcb version is too old, you can compile without xcb support by running